 "Miss Sayer's Allemande" has always been my favourite track from those we recorded in 1978, and the dance has an unusual movement in the A1 music.

 A recording can be accessed on the right.

-A score appears in Volume 1 of the Fallibroome collection of dances.
+The dance, along with a score, appears in Volume 1 of the Fallibroome collection of dances.
 This is currently (2018) available from AADS.

 |A1 1‑4||1st couple cast to bottom of set, "peek" at each other round the 3rd couple, and return to middle places (2nd couple have moved up);|

 |5‑8||1st couple two-hand turn ¾ and fall into the centre of lines of three, 1st man between 3rd couple holding hands in a line facing up, 1st lady between 2nd couple facing down.|